 I’ve been having a bad week, and this was an extra bit of fun dolloped on top.

 It does not look like restoring the account is an option.
 Google claims that it is deleted permanently, which would make it literally the only data in the universe that is actually deleted permanently when it is supposedly deleted.
 But it is what it is.

 I’ve already re-uploaded the web series episodes, but in order to avoid any further stupidity, I need to get some sleep before I upload the Movie Minutes reviews.

 BUT.
 Please subscribe to the NEW YouTube channel, because I’d really like to be able to get back that custom URL as soon as possible, if nothing else.
-The new URL (for now) is https://www.youtube.com/channel/UCAQPtnkdztPh6W3ZhZjCMSQ
+The new URL (at least temporarily) is https://www.youtube.com/c/Multiplex10Cinemas

 On a brighter note, Joe Dunn and I cracked an angle for the next video, which will be either a Movie Minutes review of the newest Nic Cage movie, Mandy, or possibly some kind of weird blend between a Movie Minutes review and a web series episode…?
 We’re working on the script, which (sorry) I do realize has been taking a bit too long.